kandreyc/unity-csharp-patch/README.md

 Unleash the full potential by being in sync with the latest C# versions that are configured individually for each ``.asmdef``.

-> [!NOTE]
-> .NET 9 and c# 13 is not tested yet, so use it with caution or stick with .net 8/c# 12 until I'll check and add information to the 'Language Support' table below.

 How it works:
 -------------
 1. **Editor Patching**: The `UnityEditorPatch` is responsible for updating the built-in dotnet SDK within the Unity editor.
 Unity, by default, ships with dotnet version `6.0.21`.